 Smart Rappers Don't Invest Their Money Into The Wrong Opportunities

 It takes money to make money, right?
 True.
-Learn from bigger rappers, they invest in all sorts to get themself out there.
+Learn from bigger rappers, they invest in all sorts to get themselves out there.
 Having some capital to invest can definitely give your rap career some nice boosts.
 Be careful though, because not all opportunities are equal.
-But if you let them tell it every opportunity offered is a game changer, and if you let your emotions dilute your business sense you’ll wind up putting your money in the wrong place.
+But if you let them tell it every opportunity offered is a game changer, and if you let your emotions dilute your business sense you'll wind up putting your money in the wrong place.

-You can pay for publicists, designers, photographers, studio time, engineers, producers, manufacturing, printing, tour “buy-ons”, features from bigger artists, Facebook ads, YouTube views, Twitter followers, and a million other things.
+You can pay for publicists, designers, photographers, studio time, engineers, producers, manufacturing, printing, tour “buy-ons”, features from bigger richer artists, Facebook ads, YouTube views, Twitter followers, and a million other things.
 But should you pay for it all?